 1.1.
 Humber shall adopt leading procurement principles and practices, subject to applicable Local, Provincial and Federal laws.

 1.2.
-Humber abides by The National Institute of Governmental Purchasing (NIGP) and The Purchasing Management Association of Canada (PMAC) code of ethics and guiding principles.
+Humber abides by The National Institute of Governmental Purchasing (NIGP) and the Supply Chain Canada (SCC) code of ethics and guiding principles.

 1.3.
-Humber shall incorporate sustainability standards, social responsibility and fair labour practices into the procurement practices as appropriate, and give favorable consideration in its evaluation process to those goods and services that reflect this commitment.
+Humber shall incorporate sustainability, social procurement, workforce development, social responsibility and fair labour into the procurement practices as appropriate, and give favorable consideration in its evaluation process to those goods and services that reflect this commitment.

 1.5.
 The College shall award contracts for goods and services using the most appropriate procurement practices based on the acquisition methods described in the associated Procedures.